 3. You can connect with people who share similar experiences

 Group therapy can be an important component of your mental health treatment.
 Simply put, group therapy is a type of psychotherapy in which a therapist works with multiple patients at a time in a group setting.
 Group therapy is a common type of therapy used within mental health treatment programs.
 The group process can provide wide-ranging mental health benefits, from learning sustainable coping strategies to being vulnerable with group members.

 When you join our intensive outpatient program (IOP), we'll use the information collected at intake to create a personalized treatment plan based on your specific needs, personality, and experiences.
 After you're assigned to a primary therapist that matches your mental health needs, you'll also be matched with a highly curated online group with group members navigating similar challenges.

 At Charlie Health, we believe in group cohesion—and that's why we're the first IOP provider to match clients into therapy groups with comprehensive peer support.
 We'll help you work toward holistic healing with video-based treatment options so you can join the right group from the convenience of home.
 Whether you're navigating PTSD, living with ADHD, or managing obsessive compulsive disorder (OCD), we'll connect you to a group of people with similar experiences and similar issues.

 Living with mental health challenges can feel overwhelming, but it doesn't have to be.
 At Charlie Health, we'll help you take a proactive approach to mental wellness with comprehensive online therapy for teens.

 Our state-of-the-art intensive outpatient program (IOP) helps adolescents, young adults, and family members navigate mental health crises.
-Our virtual IOP combines individual psychotherapy, group therapy, family therapy, and psychiatric support (if needed) to create a personalized treatment plan for your unique mental health needs.
+Our virtual IOP combines individual therapy, supported groups, and family therapy to create a personalized treatment plan for your unique mental health needs.
 Contact us today to start healing with online therapy.